aliftype/amiri/README.txt

 designer: Khaled Hosny
 url: http://amirifont.org
 license: OFL
-description: Amiri font is an open font revival of the Arabic Naskh typeface designed and first used by Bulaq Press in Cairo (Maṭbaʿtu Būlāq, also known as Āl-Maṭbaʿtu Āl-Āmīriīaʰ) in the early 2th century.
-Amiri's uniqueness comes from its superb balance between the beauty of Naskh calligraphy and the requirements of elegant typography.
-Amiri is most suitable for running text and book printing.
+description: Amiri is a classical Arabic typeface in Naskh style for typesetting books and other running text.
+Its design is a revival of the beautiful typeface pioneered in early 20th century by Bulaq Press in Cairo, also known as Amiria Press, after which the font is named.